buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 # Adventures in Dungeons

 > \st Dungeon is user friendly.
-It's just very picky about who its friends are. (anonymous)
+It' \*\*s just very picky about who its friends are. (anonymous)

 The dungeon is tilted.
-The creatures are infuriated because they can't play marbles (Dungeon Keeper 2, Video game, 1999)
+The creatures are infuriated because they can' \*\*t play marbles (Dungeon Keeper 2, Video game, 1999)

 Of all the strange places an adventurer can explore, none is more lethal than a dungeon.
 These labyrinths, full of deadly traps, hungry monsters, and marvelous treasures, test every skill and ability of the characters.
 These rules can be applied to any type of dungeon, from a ship wreck to a vast complex of underground caves.

->>> **Dungeon!**: The dungeon, cave, catacomb, den, underground ecosystem... call it what you prefer, it's a cornerstone of adventure!
+>>> **Dungeon!**: The dungeon, cave, catacomb, den, underground ecosystem... call it what you prefer, it' \*\*s a cornerstone of adventure!

 | A dungeon is a recipe made of humidity, stench, stale air, dirt, mud, remains of creatures, traps, slimes, traps (be generous...), monsters, enemies, monsters (be generous!), darkness, sinister noises, fungi, creaks, yelps, screams, moans.. but also of fear, tension, thrill terror | horror, emphasis, anger, pain, disappointment and treasures!!! |

 Your dungeon is never just a cave.
 NEVER!

-Whether they're caves, dens, mines, grottos, lairs, caverns, the *Dungeons* often represent the focal center of adventure, exploration, and survival.
+Whether they' \*\*re caves, dens, mines, grottos, lairs, caverns, the *Dungeons* often represent the focal center of adventure, exploration, and survival.

 Characters will spend a lot of time in these environments, and the Narrator must be prepared and ready for the environment they will encounter.